 - Ear tipping provides immediate visual identification, which alerts animal caretakers, animal control, and the public which free-roaming cats have been spayed/neutered.

-The Union County Humane Society works closely with the Union County Dog Warden and ACT Ohio (the humane agent) to help stop abuse and neglect.
+The Union County Humane Society works closely with the Union and Logan County Dog Wardens to help stop abuse and neglect.

 Union County residents may contact us and we will refer them to the appropriate organization, or they can directly contact one of the these